Improving control over unobservables with network data: Introduction

 Estimating the effect of a treatment is a frequent goal in economics and social sciences.
 A common challenge is the presence of unobserved confounders that threaten the validity of the unconfoundedness assumption, which is typically necessary to perform inference with standard methods.
 Tools that strengthen control over variables that affect outcomes but are hard to measure, such as ability, culture, work ethic, tastes, \textit{etc.}, are thus particularly valuable.

-Recently, networks and datasets with a spatial structure have become increasingly available to researchers, providing new avenues for research.
-Homophily or assortative matching is an ubiquitous feature of empirical networks: nodes tend to associate with similar nodes \citep{lazarsfeld1954friendship, clark1992friendship, case1993budget, mcpherson2001birds, moody2001race, currarini2009economic, boucher2017my, dzemski2019empirical}.
+Recently, networks and datasets with spatial structure have become increasingly available to researchers, providing new avenues for research.
+Homophily or assortative matching is a ubiquitous feature of empirical networks: nodes tend to associate with similar nodes \citep{lazarsfeld1954friendship, clark1992friendship, case1993budget, mcpherson2001birds, moody2001race, currarini2009economic, boucher2017my, dzemski2019empirical}.
 As \citet{zeleneev2020identification} note, homophily is likely to also operate through unobserved factors.
-An example is the tendency for people to form friendship ties based on ability \citep{clark1992friendship, burgess2011school, boutwell2017general}, a variable typically unavailable to the researcher.
+An example is the tendency for people to form friendship ties based on ability \citep{clark1992friendship, burgess2011school, boutwell2017general}, a variable that is typically unavailable to the researcher.

 Homophily then generates opportunities to create unobservable-adjusted comparison groups.
 For instance, if we are interested in the effect of parental involvement on student test scores, we may be concerned about unobserved confounding from differences in student ability.
 However, if students of similar ability are likely to be friends \citep{clark1992friendship, burgess2011school, boutwell2017general}, the omitted variable bias can be reduced by comparing connected students.